Open-EO/openeo-python-client/docs/development.rst

     Commit this (e.g. with message ``_version.py: next alpha version 0.4.8a1``) and push to GitHub.

 #.
+Update `conda-forge package <https://github.com/conda-forge/openeo-feedstock>`_ too
+    (requires conda recipe maintainer role).
+    Normally, the "regro-cf-autotick-bot" will create a `pull request <https://github.com/conda-forge/openeo-feedstock/pulls>`_.
+    If it builds fine, merge it.
+    If not, fix the issue
+    (typically in `recipe/meta.yaml <https://github.com/conda-forge/openeo-feedstock/blob/main/recipe/meta.yaml>`_)
+    and merge.

-Optionally: send a tweet about the release or announce it in the `openEO Platform Forum <https://discuss.eodc.eu/c/openeo-platform/clients/18>`_ .
+#.
+Optionally: send a tweet about the release
+    or announce it in the `openEO Platform Forum <https://discuss.eodc.eu/c/openeo-platform/clients/18>`_.

 Verification
 ~~~~~~~~~~~~